Oeyshik/Kaiburr-Task2/README.md

 ## Technologies Used
 - Swagger/OpenAPI
 - Java
-- Spring Boot (or your chosen Java-based server)
+- Spring Boot
-- MongoDB (or your chosen database, if applicable)
+- MongoDB

 ## Requirements
 - Access to Swagger Editor: https://editor.swagger.io/
 - Java development environment (JDK, IDE)
 - Maven or Gradle build tool (if using Spring Boot)
-- MongoDB (if using MongoDB as the database)
+- MongoDB
-- Postman or Curl for API testing
+- Postman

 ## How the Task is Done